marcusphillips/react/README.markdown

 #### `(not yet supported) styleIf(<bool> condition, <string> name, <string/number> value)`:
 Sets the style property specified by `attrName` to the specified value if `condition` is true.
 Otherwise, removes the style.

+### Debugging

+#### `debug(...directive)`
+Pauses execution with a debugger command at directive evaluation time.
+Prepend this command to an existing directive that you wish to examine.
+Example: if `react="contain myString"` was not working as you expect, you can explore react's update routine by changing it to `react="debug contain myString"`

+#### `debugIf(condition, ...directive)`
+Works the same as debug(), but only if the condition argument resolves to true.

 ***